 The Brivanlou laboratory’s overall goal is to use hESCs to study early human embryonic development.
-Several collaborations with Rockefeller University physics laboratories have also provided new insight, from the use of quantum dots for in vivo embryonic imaging (with Albert J. Libchaber) to development of new statistical tools for DNA microarray and high throughput proteomic analysis (with Marcelo O. Magnasco).
+Several collaborations with Rockefeller University physics laboratories have also provided new insight, from the use of quantum dots for embryonic imaging (with Albert J. Libchaber) to development of new statistical tools for DNA microarray and high throughput proteomic analysis (with Marcelo O. Magnasco).
 An ongoing collaboration with Rockefeller’s Eric D. Siggia focuses on using a high throughput microfluidic platform, micropatterned control of colony architecture and optogenetic activation of gene expression to program hESC differentiation toward specific fates by dynamic changes of the signaling landscape and without compromising genetic integrity.
-Thus, the first steps of stem cell differentiation are being scrutinized using new high-resolution techniques drawn from physics.
+Thus, the first steps of stem cell differentiation are being scrutinized using new high-resolution techniques.
 This data will be organized and developed into a predictive tool to rationally reprogram specialized fates from hESCs.

-Dr. Brivanlou received his doctoral degree in 1990 from the University of California, Berkeley.
-He joined Rockefeller in 1994 as assistant professor after postdoctoral work in Douglas Melton’s lab at Harvard University.
-Among his many awards are the Irma T. Hirschl/ Monique Weill-Caulier Trusts Career Scientist Award, the Searle Scholar Award, the James A. Shannon Director’s Award from the NIH and the Presidential Early Career Award for Scientists and Engineers and The Rockefeller University Teaching Award.
+Dr. Brivanlou received his doctoral degree in 1990 from the University of California, Berkeley, and his postdoctoral training in Douglas Melton’s lab at Harvard University.
+He joined Rockefeller in 1994 as assistant professor.
+Among his many awards are the Irma T. Hirschl/Monique Weill-Caulier Trusts Career Scientist Award, the Searle Scholar Award, the James A. Shannon Director’s Award from the NIH, the Presidential Early Career Award for Scientists and Engineers and The Rockefeller University Teaching Award.

 Return to full listing